 Bone meal provides nutrients to your plants to help with root growth, flower growth, photosynthesis, and of course, as the title mentions, preventing blossom-end rot.

 Calcium Benefits from Bone Meal

 Calcium is a secondary nutrient that plants need for growth.
 Plants use calcium to produce cell walls, which helps to strengthen stems and new shoots.
-It also helps with root ends and to prevent blossom-end rot.
+It also helps with root ends and prevents blossom-end rot.